• Skip to primary navigation

 Some users have reported fixing this issue by disabling Wi-Fi Networking service.

-2. On the next screen, scroll down to bottom and tap on System Services.
+2. Scroll down to bottom of the screen and tap on System Services.

 System Services Settings Option on iPhone